Current filter:

 We have four parks around the region that each have a special something for you to explore.
 Find out more about them here

-We’re a pretty creative bunch, and we’ve turned some of our flood protection stopbanks into 270km of beautiful limestone trails for you to see different parts of Hawke’s Bay.
+We’re a pretty creative bunch, and we’ve turned some of our flood protection stopbanks into beautiful limestone trails for you to see different parts of Hawke’s Bay.
 Find out about where you can go and what you can do here.

 River areas in Hawke's Bay are great places for swimming, water sports, picnics, horse-riding, trail biking, and fishing.
 In a hot Hawke's Bay summer, locals seek out the shady places under the flood protection willows alongside the rivers.
 Find out where you can access the rivers here.